lucaswilsondev/capybara-api-example/README.md

 # Capybara API
-# This project is for acadekic purposes only
+# This project is for academic purposes only

 - a silly examle that i made with a public api